gemrb/gemrb.github.io/Media.md

 # Videos

 This is a list of links to videos showing GemRB in action.
+But first, a 15 minute introduction to the engine and its history:
+{% include video id="Ybif2SgGMdA" provider="youtube" %}

 [Youtube playlist of all the videos below](http://www.youtube.com/view_play_list?p=0AE43FB55973C06A) (and many